lsst-sims/sims_featureScheduler_runs1.4/ddf_comp/README.md

 ## baseline

-DD:290 is the 5th field, DDF's are about 8% of the total visits, the u-filter is only mounted around new moon.
+DD:290 is the 5th field, DDF's are about 8% of the total visits, the u-filter is only mounted around new moon (15% lunar illumination).

 u-band deep field sequence is separate from other filters.

 DDF sequence only executes if all the requested filters for the sequence are mounted.

+The baseline DDF sequence is rx20, gx10, ix20, zx26, and yx20.
+The u-band executes 8 visits.

 ## euclidddf